mihir8181/Color_Classification_Python_OpenCV_Machine_Learning/README.md

 # Real Time Color Recognization
-Using Python OpenCV and Machine_Learning
+Using Python, OpenCV and Machine_Learning